Logistics of Teaching Large Courses: Part 8. the g-word (grading)

 What to grade: Every piece of graded content in your course is a source of stress, friction, conflict, and disputes.
 So think hard about how detailed your grading needs to be, given your course's learning goals.
 At one extreme, you can choose to do zero grading.
 At the other extreme, you can give mini-quizzes and in-class assignments during every single class meeting to check for fine-grained understanding.
 As an intermediate data point, Professor Dave Evans describes a minimal grading approach for his computer science course, along with a more general philosophy in the How to Grade section of his teaching guide.
 In the end, only you can decide what's right for your course.

 Return grades quickly: It's the staff's responsibility to grade assignments and exams in a timely manner, ideally finishing 3 to 4 days after each due date.
-It's bad for students if grades are returned too slowly, especially if latter assignments build off earlier ones.
+It's unfair for students if grades are returned too slowly, especially if latter assignments build off of earlier ones.
+You need to constantly remind your TAs to do grading on time each week, since they're also busy with other work so it's easy for grading times to slip.
 (If you allow slack days, TAs will need more time to finish grading assignments from students who used slack days.)

 Make grades visible: Use a web application or spreadsheet to let students see all their grades throughout the term.
 This gives them peace of mind that their grades were entered properly and lets them alert the staff when there's been a data entry error.
 If you use a spreadsheet that the entire class can see, be careful not to reveal private student information; create a unique code to identify each student.
 Put one of your TAs in charge of keeping this app or spreadsheet freshly updated.